dandy ways to love your liver

-A number of years ago, I completed some genetic testing that allowed me to look at aspects of my DNA in relation to weight and taste tendencies (among othre things).
+A number of years ago, I completed some genomic testing that allowed me to look at aspects of my DNA in relation to weight and taste tendencies (among other things).
 One thing the testing told me was that I have enhanced bitter taste perception.
 It noted that I may not like the flavor of vegetables and leafy greens.

 That seemed absurd to me when I first read it!

 I eat plenty of vegetables and leafy greens all day long.
-I laughed it off until I decided to take on dandelion greens for the first time.
+(If you follow me on Instagram, you’ve likely seen that I’ve been indulging in the green juices and smoothies of late, while I embark on a personal spring cleanse.)
+I originally laughed those results off until I decided to take on dandelion greens for the first time.

 It was then that I had to confront my bitter perception of this pungent green…

-We’ve tried dandelions lots of ways over the years and this salad cut the bitter taste enough to stand above the rest and win over the hearts and taste buds in my household.
+We’ve tried dandelions lots of ways since that initial taste test and this salad cut the bitter taste just enough to stand above the rest and win over the hearts and taste buds in my household.

 If you have a dandy dandelion recipe, I’d love to know it!
 Share it with us on the Functional Nutrition Alliance Facebook page.